-12. Type a number from 2 through 15 as the metric value.
+12. Type a number from 1 through 15 as the metric value.

 This value represents the number of routers between your network and the destination.
-Usually, a setting of 2 or 3 works.
+Usually, a setting of 2 or 3 works, but if this is a direct connection, set it to 1.